 State the purpose of the article and summarize the rationale for the study or observation.
 Give only strictly pertinent references and do not include data or conclusions from the work being reported.

-Describe your selection of the observational or experimental subjects (patients or laboratory animals, including controls) clearly identify the age, sex and other important characteristics of the subjects.
-The definition and relevance of race and ethnicity are ambiguous.
+Describe the selection of the observational or experimental subjects (patients or laboratory animals, including controls) clearly identify the age, sex and other important characteristics of the subjects.
 Authors should be particularly careful about using these categories.

 Identify the methods, apparatus (give the manufacturer's name and address in parenthesis) and procedures in sufficient detail to allow other workers to reproduce the results.
 Give references to established methods, including statistical methods (see below), provide references and brief descriptions for methods that have been published but are not well known; describe new or substantially modified methods, give reasons for using them and evaluate their limitations.
 Identify precisely all drugs and chemicals used, including generic name(s), dose(s) and route(s) of administration.